sirikon/servitor/README.md

 Available environment variables to configure servitor at execution:

-- `SERVITOR_UI_ROOT` (default: _empty_): If defined, the specified filesystem path is served under the `/ui` HTTP path.
-No `/ui` HTTP path will be available unless this environment variable is defined.
+- `SERVITOR_UI_ROOT` (default: _empty_): If defined, the specified filesystem path is served under the root HTTP path (`/`).
+This is intended to provide a way to serve alternative UIs or to disable the UI completely.
+If the environment variable stays undefined, no UI will be served at the root HTTP path, and the server will reply with `404 Not Found`.